it-innovation/sam/doc/behaviour.rst

    Objects of this type accept these argument values and store them in the variable namd ParamVar.

-.. function:: mayCall(?Type, ?TargetVar, [?Method], ?ArgVar, ?ResultVar)
+.. function:: hasCallSite(?Type, ?CallSite)

-   These objects may invoke the object in TargetVar, passing ArgVar as an argument and storing any result in ResultVar.
+   These objects may perform the call described in :ref:`CallSite`.

 .. function:: mayReturn(?Type, ?TargetResultVar)